ouzi-dev/whalers-of-the-moon/README.md

-# Whaler of the moon
+# Whalers of the moon

 Just a bunch of dockerfiles